JetBrains/Qodana/topics/project-token.md

 [//]: # (title: Project tokens)

+<link-summary>A project token contains information that Qodana linters use for identification and verification. </link-summary>

 Generally available [paid linters](pricing.md#pricing-linters-licenses) require that you use the `QODANA_TOKEN` variable to provide a [project token](cloud-projects.topic#cloud-manage-projects) while running %instance%, for example: